What is Corporate Social Responsibility (CSR) and Why Does It Matter?

 Corporate social responsibility includes a range of ideas about what corporations owe to society at large or to the consumers that they serve.
 Although CSR is not itself a mechanism of the sales process, it plays a huge role in determining a company’s public brand identity.

-As the International Organization for Standardization states, “Businesses and organizations do not operate in a vacuum.
+CSR stands for Corporate Social Responsibility.
+As far as the corporate social responsibility definition, the International Organization for Standardization states, “Businesses and organizations do not operate in a vacuum.
 Their relationship to the society and environment in which they operate is a critical factor in their ability to continue to operate effectively.
 It is also increasingly being used as a measure of their overall performance.”
 The ISO goes on to explain that organizations require guidance on how to operate in a socially responsible way, which means “acting in an ethical and transparent way that contributes to the health and welfare of society.”

 That, at least, gives us a starting point.
 Corporate social responsibility is a set of practices and ideas having to do with the responsibilities that corporations have to society at large.
 What are those “ideas and practices”, though?
-Really, they could be anything:
+Really, CSR initiatives could be anything:

 Those are just a few basic examples.
 CSR can take myriad forms depending on the business or organization in question, the audience, and other factors.
 However, all forms offer powerful benefits, including a stronger company-employee bond, an improved public image, and the creation of a better society in which the organization can operate.